MThies-lab/MDMagic/README.md

-# 🚀 Markdown Magic
+# 🚀 Markdown Magic Installation Guide

-**The Ultimate Document-to-Markdown Conversion Suite**

 Transform any document into beautiful, structured Markdown with advanced batch processing, OCR capabilities, and intelligent format preservation.

+Markdown Magic Transforms documents into modern, portable Markdown format for any use case, and preserves document structure, formatting, and embedded content.
+It follows the official Markdown Guide style guide by Matt Cone and features desktop GUI application and command line interface for embedded functionality.
+This program removes images from documents and places them in a separate cloned name folder, renaming the images in the order of their placement in the document.
+In the new markdown file, a placeholder for each image is generated in its place, clearly identifying which images belongs there.
+Additionally, the Tesseract OCR feature "reads" the image to generate a brief description of each image it scans, and is part of the image placeholder.
+This program supports drag and drop and standard file upload, as well as batch processing up to 250 mb.
+This program is completely free, completely local, and only has access to the folder the user designates to send the converted file to.

-Note: This project was created out of curiosity and necessity.
+**Note:** This project was created out of curiosity and necessity.
 If you find something that's broken, or could be better, please let me know!
 I built this either before the Markitdown MCP was live or before I knew about it.

 ![Version](https://img.shields.io/badge/version-1.0.0-green)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)